 - Cook: Cover the crockpot and cook on HIGH for 2 ½ to 3 hours or LOW for 4-5 hours.

-- Keep warm: Turn the crockpot setting to WARM and keep covered until ready to serve!
+- Keep warm: Turn the crockpot setting to WARM and keep the corn pudding without jiffy mix covered until ready to serve!

 Tips for using the crockpot

-- All crockpots and slow cookers heat differently, so please check on the casserole as it nears the end of the cook time.
+- All crockpots and slow cookers heat differently, so please check on the corn casserole without jiffy mix as it nears the end of the cook time.
 If your crockpot runs hot, it may need less time than stated above!

 - If you double the recipe, you will need a larger (10-quart) crockpot and you will need to increase the cook time.